Home Remedies For Head Lice

 If you don't have clarifying shampoo, you can use Dawn dish washing soap because it has a degreaser in it that will help remove the oil.

-- Repeat the process every 4 days for 21 days (Days 1, 5, 9, 13, 17, 21).
+3. Repeat the process every 4 days for 21 days (Days 1, 5, 9, 13, 17, 21).
 I know that seems a bit daunting, but because of the life cycle of lice many people are re-infested because they miss a few eggs that eventually hatch and start reproducing.
-You'll be stuck using home remedies for head lice forever.
+If you don't do the job thoroughly, you'll be stuck using home remedies for head lice forever!

 I've been pretty fortunate in that I have fairly thin hair and my mom was usually able to get them all the first time around when I was a kid.
 You may want to take that chance, but it's better to be safe than sorry.